Ref C-04 · Interviews · 5 min read · Updated June 2026

 The #1 Mistake – “Winging It” (or Shaky Foundations): The most common failure here is under-preparation.
 I’ve personally felt the sting of messing up an LBO modeling test early in my career because I hadn’t practiced enough.
 Too many candidates fail because they lack a systematic prep plan and hands-on practice, and instead rely on rote memorization or hoping for easy questions.

 How to Fix It: Build your Technical Fortress brick by brick.
 Start with core accounting, then move to valuation and LBO mechanics.
 Crucially, practice building an LBO model from scratch until it’s second nature.
 One pro tip: don’t just memorize formulas – understand why they work, so you can handle any twist.
-If you’re not sure how to create your prep plan, download the UpLevered PE Interview Playbook – it includes a full checklist of technical topics and a study framework to turn you into a modeling pro.
+If you’re not sure where to start, follow the LBO build guide and pressure-test yourself with the distribution LBO practice set.

 Pillar 3: The Investor’s Mind